harmony-labs/gh-config-cli/README.md

 ### Creating a GitHub Personal Access Token

-`gh-config-cli` requires a fine-grained PAT with permissions to manage your organization and repositories.
+`gh-config` requires a fine-grained PAT with permissions to manage your organization and repositories.
 Follow these steps to create one:

 1. **Log in to GitHub** and go to **Settings > Developer settings > Personal access tokens > Fine-grained tokens**.
 2. Click **Generate new token**.